 Things being completed for multiple aspects of this project include:

 In this album, all hymns and songs are public domain, except:

 The author and composer of Welcome Home gave permission for her song to be arranged and recorded as part of Hymns and Songs for Living.

 In 1991, Ms. Heidi Leah Gerber-Salins began working at Bias Recording Studio, which included assisting Mr. Bill McElroy with audio engineering on several songs on the Nostalgic Solo album.
-Ms. Gerber-Salins also assisted with in-house production at Bias of a limited number of cassettes of this album for friends and family.
+Ms. Gerber-Salins also assisted with the in-house production at Bias of a limited number of cassettes of that album for friends and family.

 In 1993 when Mr. McElroy left Bias, Ms. Gerber-Salins became Mr. Goettee’s audio engineer and co-producer.
 Having just completed the Nostalgic Solos, David began work on what was conceptualized to be a duet album of popular romantic songs, primarily from the 1970's through the early 1990's.